shashikumarraja/naughty-string-validator/README.md

 ## ☑ Roadmap

+- [ ] Add Support to return naughtified json data from json schema
 - [x] Add Support for emoji
 - [ ] Add Support to get a desired emoji by name
 - [ ] Add Support to get NaughtyStringList of a given length